-As a wise white belt, you must be familiar with a wide range of jiu-jitsu moves and techniques to improve your overall performance.
+As a wise white belt, you must be familiar with various jiu-jitsu moves and techniques to improve your overall performance.
 As a result, you have a variety of movements at your disposal to defend yourself in BJJ sparring, escape unpleasant positions, or even submit to your opponent.

 So, what basic BJJ movements and techniques should white belts learn and practice to improve their game?